simp/simp-doc/docs/user_guide/HOWTO/SNMPD.rst

   * ``snmp_ro`` is configured for read only access to system view
   * ``snmp_rw`` is configured for read/write access to everything

-User passwords are auto-generated and stored on the puppet server in the passgen directory:
+User passwords are auto-generated and stored on the Puppet master in the passgen directory:

 ``/opt/puppetlabs/server/data/puppetserver/simp/environments/production/simp_autofile/gen_passwd``.